bUnit-dev/bUnit/docs/index.md

 **Go to [Documentation](xref:getting-started) to learn more.**

+> [!NOTE]
+> The documentation is currently being rewritten to reflect the recent changes.
+Please excuse the mess.

 ### NuGet downloads

 bUnit is available on NuGet in various incarnations.
 If you are using xUnit as your general purpose testing framework, you can use `bunit`, which includes everything in one package.
 If you want to use NUnit or MStest, then pick `bunit.core` and `bunit.web`: